Services for Patrons with Disabilities

 Access to Library Buildings

-The Libraries maintain public services in three locations: The Du Bois Library, the Science and Engineering Library (on the second floor of the Lederle Graduate Research Center Low-Rise), and the Image Collection Library (on the second floor of Bartlett Hall).
+The Libraries maintain public services in two locations: The Du Bois Library, the Science and Engineering Library (on the second floor of the Lederle Graduate Research Center Low-Rise).
 Each are fully accessible with elevators.
+There are 15 handicap parking spaces between South College and Goodell Building available when visiting the Du Bois Library.
 For more information about accessibility, and any construction advisories, see:

 Access to Books, Electronic Databases, and Other Resources